 Furnishing Copies B, C, and 2 to employees.

-Generally, you must furnish Copies B, C, and 2 of Form W-2 to your employees by January 31, 2023.
+Generally, you must furnish Copies B, C, and 2 of Form W-2 to your employees by January 31, 2024.
 You will meet the "furnish" requirement if the form is properly addressed and mailed on or before the due date.

-If employment ends before December 31, 2022, you may furnish copies to the employee at any time after employment ends, but no later than January 31, 2023.
-If an employee asks for Form W-2, give him or her the completed copies within 30 days of the request or within 30 days of the final wage payment, whichever is later.
+If employment ends before December 31, 2023, you may furnish copies to the employee at any time after employment ends, but no later than January 31, 2024.
+If an employee asks for Form W-2, give them the completed copies within 30 days of the request or within 30 days of the final wage payment, whichever is later.
 However, if you terminate your business, see Terminating a business.